pagkly/Zed/Investopedia3/The Ins and Outs of Expense Ratios.md

 The Ins and Outs of Expense Ratios
 ## What Is an Expense Ratio (ER)?

-The expense ratio (ER), also sometimes known as the [management expense ratio (MER)](https://www.investopedia.com/articles/investing/062113/mutual-funds-management-fees-vs-mer.asp), measures how much of a fund's assets are used for administrative and other operating expenses.
-An expense ratio is determined by dividing a fund's operating expenses by the average dollar value of its [assets under management (AUM)](https://www.investopedia.com/terms/a/aum.asp).
+The expense ratio (ER), also sometimes known as the [[management expense ratio (MER)]](https://www.investopedia.com/articles/investing/062113/mutual-funds-management-fees-vs-mer.asp), measures how much of a fund's assets are used for administrative and other operating expenses.
+An expense ratio is determined by dividing a fund's operating expenses by the average dollar value of its [[assets under management (AUM)]](https://www.investopedia.com/terms/a/aum.asp).
 Operating expenses reduce the fund's assets, thereby reducing the return to investors.

 ## The Formula for the Expense Ratio Is